Kalpi: Modern

 The town was captured by the British in 1803, and after 1806 remained in British possession until India's independence in 1947.
 Kalpi was a part of Bundelkhand Agency, formed in 1811, and also housed its headquarters from 1818 to 1824.
 During this period the political agent to Governor General of India was appointed and headquartered in Kalpi.
 The British East India Company made it one of their principal stations for providing "commercial investment".
 In May 1858 Hugh Rose (Lord Strathnairn) defeated here a force of Indian rebels led by the Rani of Jhansi.
 The fortified post of Kalpi, the former residence of the rulers of Jalaun State, was dismantled in 1860 by the British and its place was taken by a market known as Whiteganj.
-Tourist sites include Vyas temple, Lanka Meenar, 84 Gumbaj and many Dargah like Dargah of Meer Syed Mohammad Tirmizi, and Sufi Khanqah colled Khanqahe Muhammadia, Kalpi is also the birthplace of Ved Vyas ji.
-There is a Kali Haveli and Rang Mahal of Beerbal named Rang Mahal.